vuex-orm/vuex-orm/docs/guide/model/defining-relationships.md

     }
   }
 }

+class Comment extends Model {
+  static entity = 'comments'

+  static fields () {
+    return {
+      id: this.attr(null),
+      post_id: this.attr(null),
+      body: this.attr('')
+    }
+  }
+}
 ```

-For this example, Post has many Comments.
-The arguments for the `this.hasMany` is again pretty much the same as the others.
-The first argument is the model, and second is the 'foreign key' of the related model.
+The arguments for the `this.hasMany()` is again pretty much the same as the others.
+The first argument is the related model, and second is the 'foreign key' of the related model.

 Then of course, the 3rd argument can override which id to look up on parent model, which is Post in this case.